 Addressing irregular periods — get started today

-Three powerful ways to help restore regular periods are to make some simple adjustments to your diet:
+Help restore regular periods with three simple adjustments to your diet:

 - Cut back on sugar and starches — diets high in sugars and starches may lead to insulin imbalances that affect estrogen and progesterone levels, and worsen polycystic ovary syndrome (PCOS).